phunlh2001/Coursera-Python-For-Everyone/README.md

-## My solutions in Course Python For Everyone on site: Coursera
+## My solutions in course Python For Everyone on site: `coursera.org`